Software-Engineering-Arena/.github/profile/README.md

 [Software Engineering Arena](https://huggingface.co/SWE-Arena) is an open-source initiative to transparently evaluate and track AI coding agents across real-world software engineering tasks.
 We provide interactive platforms, tracking systems, and novel metrics to advance the field of AI-assisted software development.

+**Our core belief:** Everything that can be evaluated can be automated with high quality using AI.
+We evaluate these AI systems and facilitate this transformation in software engineering domain.

 **Welcome collaboration from research labs, independent contributors, and the broader SE community!**

 ## 🏟️ [SWE-Model-Arena](https://github.com/Software-Engineering-Arena/SWE-Model-Arena): Interactive Multi-Round Model Evaluation